Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Modeling of car thefts

 The results of model validation are presented for the Neza data using predictive interval coverage and ranked probability score.
 We set $p=0.5$ for dividing into training and test datasets.
 Figure \ref{fig:MVTheft} shows the PIC with 90$\%$ nominal level and the RPS for both regions.
 Here, $w$ denotes the number of randomly selected blocks for model comparison.
 As for the choice of ${B_{r}}$, since the total number of grid cells for this dataset is small, here we choose $w=1,\ldots, 10$ grids from the 22 grids in the North and 68 grids in the South, rather than choosing ${B_{r}}$ with respect to a rate $q$.
 Again, the LGCP outperforms the NHPP, more so for the South, the larger dataset.

-Finally, Figures \ref{fig:LGCPsouth} and \ref{fig:LGCPnorth} display the results of nominally $50\%$ held out counts, comparing the observed with the posterior predictive intensity surface estimated by using the retained counts for the South and the North regions, respectively.
-Altogether, the posterior predictive intensity surfaces well explain the distribution of held out counts for both regions.
+Finally, Figures \ref{fig:LGCPsouth} and \ref{fig:LGCPnorth} display the LGCP results for the nominally $50\%$ of points in the testing sample, comparing the testing data counts with the posterior predictive intensity surface estimated by using the training data counts for the South and the North regions, respectively.
+Altogether, the posterior predictive intensity surfaces well explain the distribution for the points in the testing sample for both regions.